syncfusion-content/maui-docs/MAUI/Carousel-View/UIVirtualization.md

 ## EnableVirtualization

-UI Virtualization concept is achieved by enabling the `EnableVirtualization` property.
+The UI virtualization concept is implemented by enabling the `EnableVirtualization` property in SfCarousel Linear mode.

 N> The default value of the `EnableVirtualization` property is false.